First Baptist Church, Huntsville, AL

 What do I do if I suspect that a preschooler, child, or youth is being abused?

 Abusive situations often continue if they go unnoticed and unreported.
 All employees and volunteers in ministries involving preschoolers, children, and youth must know what constitutes an occasion for reporting, the reporting channels they should use, and their legal obligations to make a report.

 Alabama’s child abuse reporting statute (ALA.
-CODE § 26-14-13) makes it mandatory to report child abuse cases for physicians, nurses, other health care officials, law enforcement officials, school teachers and officials, social workers, day care workers, mental health professionals, day care workers and any other person called upon to render aid or medical assistance to any child, when such child is known or suspected to be a victim of child abuse or neglect.
+CODE § 26-14-13) makes it mandatory to report child abuse cases for physicians, nurses, other health care officials, law enforcement officials, school teachers and officials, social workers, day care workers, mental health professionals, members of the clergy and any other person called upon to render aid or medical assistance to any child, when such child is known or suspected to be a victim of child abuse or neglect.
 These persons are required by law to report known or suspected child abuse or neglect under a penalty of a misdemeanor fine or sentence.
-Alabama has statutes granting a privilege to those making such reports.
+The Alabama statute grants a privilege to those making such reports.
 (ALA.
 CODE § 26-14-9).